Lady Louise Windsor: Official appearances

-In 2011, aged 7, Louise was a bridesmaid at the wedding of Prince William and Catherine Middleton.
+In 2011, Louise was a bridesmaid at the wedding of Prince William and Catherine Middleton.

-In August 2018, Louise accompanied her mother, patron of UK Sail Training, to Haslar Marina in Portsmouth Harbour to meet a group of young girls working towards earning their qualification on an entry-level course of the Royal Yachting Association.
-In the same month, mother and daughter attended the final of the Hockey Women's World Cup in London.
-The Duchess is the patron of England Hockey.
-To celebrate Louise's 15th birthday in November 2018, mother and daughter made a cameo appearance on Strictly Come Dancing as they watched the popular BBC television show from the audience.
-Louise accompanied her mother in attending the International Horse Show at Olympia, London, in December 2018.
+In August 2018, she accompanied her mother, patron of UK Sail Training, to Haslar Marina in Portsmouth Harbour to meet a group of young girls working towards earning their qualification on an entry-level course of the Royal Yachting Association.
+Later that month, mother and daughter attended the final of the Hockey Women's World Cup in London; the Duchess is the patron of England Hockey.
+To celebrate Louise's 15th birthday in November 2018, they made a cameo appearance on Strictly Come Dancing, watching the BBC programme from the audience.
+In December, Louise joined her mother at the International Horse Show at Olympia, London.

-In September 2020, Louise participated in the Great British Beach Clean with her family at Southsea Beach, in support of the Marine Conservation Society.
+In September 2020, she participated in the Great British Beach Clean with her family at Southsea Beach, in support of the Marine Conservation Society.